Kiteworks: Kiteworks

-As of 2024, Kiteworks is used by 100 million users across over 3,800 organizations.
+As of 2024, Kiteworks has over 100 million users, across over 3,800 organizations.

 In March 2025, Kiteworks received Federal Information Processing Standard (FIPS) 140-3 validation for its cryptographic module, building upon its previous FIPS 140-2 certification.
 Additionally, its Secure Gov Cloud obtained FedRAMP High Ready status.

-In June 2025, Kiteworks acquired Zivver [nl], a Dutch company offering secure online communication.
-Following the acquisition, Dutch investigative journalism outlet Follow the Money raised concerns that sensitive government and corporate data could be exposed under U.S. jurisdiction.
+Following the company's 2025 acquisition of Zivver [nl], the Dutch investigative journalism outlet Follow the Money raised concerns that sensitive government and corporate data could be exposed under U.S. jurisdiction.
 Experts noted that several members of Kiteworks’ leadership are former personnel of Israel’s Unit 8200, an elite military intelligence unit, which could present potential security vulnerabilities.